Daytripper (DC Comics)

-Daytripper is a ten-issue American comic book limited series by Fábio Moon and Gabriel Bá, published by the DC Comics imprint Vertigo.
+Daytripper is a ten-issue American comic book limited series by brothers Fábio Moon and Gabriel Bá, published by the DC Comics imprint Vertigo.
+This graphic novel has won the 2011 Eisner Awards for “Best limited series or story arc”, Harvey Awards for “Best single issue or story”, and Eagle Awards for “Favourite new comicbook”.

 Resume

 Brás de Oliva Domingos, the protagonist of the story, is the son of Benedito, an internationally renowned writer.
 He dreams to become one himself, but spends a good part of his early career writing the obituaries for a local newspaper.
 Only in his free time does he pursue his dream of being a novelist, which finally leads to the release of his first book.
 During the course of the ten episodes, however, the reader witnesses important days in Brás' life, including the challenges he is facing: travel, family, relationship, childhood, fatherhood.
 Each episode ends in a different version of him dying, all addressing the big questions of 'what is the meaning of life?' and 'what do you want to do with your life?'

+Settings

+Daytripper takes place in São Paulo city where Brás lives along with his family and friends.
+The authors included some famous landmarks throughout the story, such as the Theatro Municipal de São Paulo in chapter 1, the Hospital Santa Catarina in chapter 4, and the Martinelli Building in chapter 6.
+However, Brás's adventures also take him to other places in to the Brazilian Northeast.
+In chapter 2, Jorge and Brás stare at the Chapada Diamantina National Park, and visit the Pelourinho, both in Bahia State.
+In this moment of the story, Bá and Moon explored some cultural and religious aspects of the region, including Iemanja and the rituals of Candomble people.
+According to Bá: "the most difficult thing wasn't trying to create a world that would look real".
+No, the hardest thing was creating a world that would feel real".
+Acemira is not a real place in Ceará State, the postcard that Brás holds in chapter 7 could be a reference to Iracema, a famous beach in Fortaleza City.

 Collected editions

 The series has been collected into a trade paperback: